jelaiw/blog/_posts/2024-08-02-secure-coding-thoughts.markdown

 They certainly practice watching videos and taking tests, but does this activity correspond to increased secure coding competency (our desired outcome)?

-I think a well-designed secure coding training program has untapped potential, especially in the context of modern DevSecOps with its platform engineering focus. _Can we figure out how to measure competency, connect it to outcome, and better position our developers for success_?
+I think a well-designed secure coding training program has untapped potential, especially in the context of modern DevSecOps with its platform engineering focus. _Can we figure out how to teach secure coding, measure competency, and connect it to outcome?

 ## The problem in a nutshell
 So why does the technology world have a cybersecurity problem?
 If you believe that "software is eating the world", then perhaps much of the answer lies in how we develop software.